-In Virginia custody is separated into two parts – legal custody and physical custody.
-Legal custody is the right to make important decisions regarding the child relating to their health, education, and general welfare.
-More often than not, parents are awarded joint legal custody.
+In Virginia, custody is separated into legal custody and physical custody.
+Legal custody is your right to make important decisions regarding your child relating to their health, education, and general welfare.
+More often than not, parents will be awarded joint legal custody of the children.

-Physical custody is where the child resides the majority of the time.
-Most of the time one parent will have primary physical custody.
-The court can also award shared custody, where the parties share time on a more equal basis.
+Physical custody is where your child resides the majority of the time.
+Most of the time, one parent will have primary physical custody.
+The court can also award shared custody, where you will share time with the other parent more equally.

-Before making any determination of custody, the court will consider the factors under Virginia Code Section 20-124.3, or the “best interests of the child” standard.
+Before deciding custody, the court will consider the factors under Virginia’s “best interests of the child” standard.

 Factors the court will consider include:

-Are you struggling with a child custody issue in Reston, Virginia?
-Schedule a call with one of our client services coordinators today!
+If you are struggling with a child custody issue in Reston, schedule a call with one of our client services coordinators today to begin your case.

 Visitation defines when each parent will have custodial time with the child.
-The court will again consider the factors of code section 20-124.3 before making a determination.
-Each visitation schedule can vary drastically and will also depend on each parent’s work schedule, the distance between the parties, and the child’s school schedule.
+The court will again consider the best interest of the child before deciding.
+Each visitation schedule can vary drastically and depends on your and the other parent’s work schedule, the distance between the parties, and the child’s school schedule.

-If the parties live in close proximity to one another and the school schedule allows, the court may order a true 50/50 shared custodial schedule.
-This can range from a week-on-week off visitation schedule, or something more like a 2-2-3, where the parties alternate time during the week and exchange weekends.
+If you live near the other parent and the school schedule allows, the court may order a true 50/50 shared custodial schedule.
+There are a variety of arrangements for a 50/50 custodial plan, from a week-on-week off visitation schedule to a 2-2-3, where the parties alternate times during the week and exchange weekends.

-In some cases, other interested parties may petition for and be awarded visitation.
-Parties with any legitimate interest can be awarded visitation.
-Some examples of interested parties include grandparents, stepparents, adult siblings, or other relatives to the child.
+In some cases, other interested parties may petition for, and be awarded visitation.
+Virginia courts can award visitation to any party with a legitimate interest.
+Some examples of interested parties include grandparents, stepparents, adult siblings, or other relatives of the child.

-Before initiating a custody and visitation case, it’s important to understand which court has jurisdiction.
-Virginia has adopted the UCCJEA, or Uniform Child Custody and Jurisdiction Enforcement Act.
-This statute sets out where jurisdiction of the matter is proper.
-Before filing a case in Virginia, the petitioning party has to verify there are no prior custody orders and the child has resided in Virginia for at least 6 months.
+Before initiating a custody and visitation case, it is important to understand which court has jurisdiction.
+Virginia has adopted the Uniform Child Custody and Jurisdiction Enforcement Act (UCCJEA).
+This statute outlines the proper jurisdiction of child custody cases.
+Before filing a case in Reston, you must verify there are no prior custody orders and that your child has resided in Virginia for at least six months.

-There can be situations where Virginia will exercise jurisdiction even when these requirements have not been met, such as in emergency motions.
-You should consult with a child custody lawyer before initiating a custody case to ensure you file in the proper place.
+There are situations where Virginia will exercise jurisdiction even when you are unable to meet these requirements.
+If there is an emergency; such as the child being in danger or being abandoned, you may be able to file an emergency motion.
+You should consult with a Reston child custody lawyer before initiating a custody case to help you file in the proper place.